stdm/stdm.github.io/_posts/2018-08-27-Lecture-notes-on-RL-David_Silver.md

     * Policy-based methods tend to be more stable (better convergence properties) and are especially good in continious or high-dimensional action spaces (because of the max() over actions in value-based methods like Q-learning or SARSA)
     * Policy-based methods can learn a stochastic policy, that can find the goal much quicker if there is doubt (aliasing) about the state of the world (i.e., partial observability) -> slide 9
   * Monte-Carlo policy gradient
-    * the score function is a very familiar term from ML (maximum likelihood) and tells you in which direction to go to get "more" of something -> slide 16
+    * The score function is a very familiar term from ML (maximum likelihood) and tells you in which direction to go to get "more" of something -> slide 16
-    * the whole point of the likelihood ratio trick is to get an expectation again for the gradient -> slide 19
+    * The whole point of the likelihood ratio trick is to get an expectation again for the gradient -> slide 19
     * REINFORCE is the most straightforward approach to policy gradient
     * MC policy gradient methods have nice learning curves but are very slow (very high variance because we plug in samples of the return [that vary a lot]) -> slide 22
   * Actor Critic methods: bring in a critic (estimate of value function) again to retain nice stability properties of policy gradient methods while reducing variance